-HEADQUARTERS FIRE DEPARTMENT, 157 AND 159 EAST SIXTY-SEVENTH STREET, New York, April 30, 1890.
+Headquarters Fire Department, 157 and 159 East Sixty-seventh Street, New York, April 30, 1890.

 SEALED PROPOSALS FOR FURNISHING THIS Department with the following articles: 500,000 pounds Hay, of the quality and standard known as Best Sweet Timothy.
 125,000 pounds good, clean Rye Straw.
 4,000 bags clean No. 1 White Oats, 80 pounds to the bag.
 1,800 bags first quality Bran, 40 pounds to the bag. -will be received by the Board of Commissioners at the head of the Fire Department, at the office of said Department, Nos.
-157 and 159 East Sixty-seventh street, in the City of New York, until 10 o'clock A. M. Wednesday, May 14, 1890, at which time and place they will be publicly opened by the head of said Department and read.
+157 and 759 East Sixty-seventh street, in the City of New York, until 10 o'clock A. M. Wednesday, May 14, 1890, at which time and place they will be publicly opened by the head of said Department and read.

 All of the articles are to be delivered at the various houses of the Department, in such quantities and at such times as may be directed.
-No estimate will be received or considered after the hour named.
-The form of the agreement (with specifications).